-(f) Investments
+(e) Investments

 Investments include various debt and asset backed securities which are reported at fair value in the Statements of Net Position, with changes in fair value recognized in investment income in the Statements of Revenues, Expenses, and Changes in Net Position.
-The fair value of the debt securities is derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
-The fair value of asset backed securities which include agency-mortgage backed securities are also derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.
+The fair value of the debt securities and asset backed securities is derived from management's review of third party pricing services that use various models that are based on quoted market prices when available or on adjusted values in relation to observable prices on similar investments.

-(g) Derivative Instruments
+(f) Derivative Instruments

 Forward sales securities commitments are utilized to hedge changes in fair value of mortgage loan inventory and commitments to originate mortgage loans.
-At June 30, 2020, the Authority had outstanding 53 forward sales transactions with a \$244.2 million notional amount with seven counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service) as shown in Note 11.
-At June 30, 2019, the Authority had outstanding 71 forward sales transactions with a \$423.5 million notional amount with five counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service).
-The 2020 forward sales contacts will settle by September 21, 2020.
-These contracts are treated as investment derivative instruments and the change in fair value is reported on the Statement of Revenues, Expenses, and Changes in Net Position as unrealized gain (loss) on derivative instruments.
+At June 30, 2022, the Authority had outstanding 78 forward sales transactions with a \$485.7 million notional amount with five counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service) as shown in Note 11.
+At June 30, 2021, the Authority had outstanding 65 forward sales transactions with a \$550.0 million notional amount with five counterparties with concentrations and ratings (Standard & Poor's, Moody's Investors Service).
+The 2022 forward sales contacts will settle by August 18, 2022.
+These contracts are treated as investments in derivative instruments and the change in fair value is reported on the Statement of Revenues, Expenses, and Changes in Net Position as unrealized gain (loss) on derivative instruments.

-(h) Mortgage Loans Held for Sale
+(g) Mortgage Loans Held for Sale

-The Authority is an authorized issuer of GNMA and FNMA Mortgage-Backed Securities (MBS).
-Through the MBS programs, GNMA and FNMA guarantee securities that are backed by pools of mortgage loans originated or purchased by the Authority.
+The Authority is an authorized issuer of GNMA, FNMA and FHLMC Mortgage-Backed Securities (MBS).
+Through the MBS programs, GNMA, FNMA and FHLMC guarantee securities that are backed by pools of mortgage loans originated or purchased by the Authority.
 These mortgage loan securitizations are treated as sales for accounting and reporting purposes.
 Upon the sale, the Authority no longer recognizes the mortgage loans receivable in the Statements of Net Position.